County commissioners given ‘political football,’ power to extend millions in property tax exemptions

 The law gives county commissioners the authority to essentially double the state-funded Homestead exemptions and 2.5% owner-occupancy credits for eligible property owners using local dollars.

-Collectively, five counties in southwest Ohio — Butler, Greene, Miami, Montgomery and Warren — could provide $40.4 million in additional Homestead exemptions and $33.6 million for the owner-occupancy tax credit, according to calculations by this news outlet using information obtained from county auditors.
+Clark County could provide $4.2 million in additional Homestead exemptions and $1.8 million in owner-occupancy tax credits, according to information from the Clark County Auditor’s Office.

 State lawmakers included the so-called “piggyback provision” in the state budget in response to skyrocketing property taxes ever since the pandemic skewed home values and sent them through the roof.
 Unlike other tax proposals in the budget, this provision was not vetoed by Gov. Mike DeWine.